runtimeverification/proof-checker/docs/proof-language.md

     * During the `proof` phase consume a proof from the stack and a claim from the queue of claims and assert that they are equal.

-    Note that since the claim form a stack, the must be proved in the reverse order they were proved in[^claims-stack-vs-queue].
+    Note that since the claims form a stack, they must be proved in the reverse order they were proved in[^claims-stack-vs-queue].

 [^claims-stack-vs-queue]: This is convenient for the current implementation, but we may want to revist it later.